 Those being tested to determine if they’re still contagious, must receive TWO negative tests in a row, at least 24 hours apart, as well as be symptom and fever free.

-The Indiana State Department of Health has opened a COVID-19 testing site at Grand Park.
-Individuals who are symptomatic for COVID-19 or close contacts of confirmed COVID-19 positive patients are encouraged to register for an appointment.
-Those who are high risk because they’re 65 years or older or have other underlying health conditions like diabetes, obesity, or high blood pressure; or are a member of a minority population that is at greater risk, are also encouraged to get tested.
+The Indiana State Department of Health has a COVID-19 testing site at 400 Lafayette Road in Noblesville.
+Anyone can register for an appointment.
 You can register online at https://lhi.care/covidtesting or by phone at (888) 634-1116.
 Testing is FREE and insurance is not required.
 However, if you have private health insurance, please bring that information with you.

 Symptoms may appear 2-14 days after exposure to the virus.
 Common symptoms have long included fever, cough, and shortness of breath, but the Centers for Disease Control and Prevention now says symptoms may include chills, repeated shaking with chills, muscle pain, headache, sore throat and new loss of taste or smell.
 Other less common symptoms include nausea, vomiting, and diarrhea.
 Children have similar, but far minor symptoms than adults.